Jacobmrose/Jacobmrose/README.md

 ## What I Do

-- 💻 I'm currently learning HTML, CSS, and JavaScript.
+- 💻 I'm currently learning React, Typescript, and Nextjs.
 - 🌱 I’m continually honing my skills and exploring new concepts in web development.
 - 🤝 I’m looking to collaborate on beginner-friendly projects to gain practical experience.
-- 💬 Ask me about my journey as a new developer or anything related to HTML, CSS, and JavaScript.
+- 💬 Ask me about my journey as a new developer or anything related to my Chess Fein project I am currently focusing on.
 - 📫 Best way to reach me: jacobmrosedev@gmail.com

 ## Let's Connect